romankurnovskii/romankurnovskii.github.io/content/ru/docs/90daysofdevops/day02.md

 ---
-title: День 2 - Responsibilities of a DevOps Engineer
+title: 2 - Responsibilities of a DevOps Engineer
 description: Responsibilities of a DevOps Engineer
 toc: true
 authors: